Data Protection Officer Vacancy

 HEFESTIS has established a successful Data Protection Officer (DPO) Shared Service, currently comprised of seven DPO’s who serve a large proportion of Further and Higher Education institutions across Scotland.
 Each DPO fulfils the statutory obligations of the role for one or more institutions and associated bodies.
 The DPO’s work virtually as a team, providing a peer network of support, with many years of experience from a variety of backgrounds.
 This allows individuals to grow professionally as well as providing an effective and resilient resource for our members.

-As we continue to grow, we are looking to recruit a Data Protection Officer (DPO) to meet the needs of new UK institutions joining our shared service.
-You will be the registered DPO or provide a supporting role to an in-house DPO, depending on client needs, with a reporting line to an appropriate member of the senior management team at each institution as well as to the HEFESTIS Head of Service.
-You will be expected to work from home, providing on-site support where needed and as current government guidance and advice allows.
+We are looking to recruit a DPO for organisations in the north-east of Scotland.
+You will be the named DPO, with a reporting line to an appropriate member of the senior management team at each institution as well as to the HEFESTIS Head of Service.
+You will be expected to work a hybrid pattern of on-site and remote working as agreed with clients and in-line with government guidance and advice.

-This role will provide the opportunity to guide institutions so that data protection is well-managed, supporting compliance and that best practice approaches are in place to protect the privacy rights of data subjects.
-This role offers the independence and responsibility of a DPO role as outlined under UK GDPR, with the benefits of being part of a knowledgeable, experienced, and well-respected team.
+This role will provide the opportunity to guide institutions so that data protection is well-managed, supporting compliance and best practice to protect the privacy rights of data subjects.
+This role offers the independence and responsibility of a DPO as outlined under UKGDPR, with the benefits of being part of a knowledgeable, experienced, and well-respected team.

 The key aspects of this role include but are not limited to: